Zenniwang/angular-mobile-frame/README.md

 ## Usage with `ng-view`

-If you have routing and want angular to take care displaying the content, just add the `ng-view`-attribute to the `mobile-content`-element.
+If you have routing and want angular to take care of displaying the content, just add the `ng-view`-attribute to the `mobile-content`-element.
 That's it!

 ## Scrolling inside the content-area.

 In the component's CSS I added `-webkit-overflow-scrolling: touch`.
 That's rather nice but unfortunately it doesn't guarantee a correct scrolling behaviour on some mobile devices.
 If you want to ensure, that only the content area is scrolling and not the whole site, you have to include a custom solution like [iScroll](http://cubiq.org/iscroll-4).

-In the moment I'm not planning to include it into this component.
+In the moment I'm not planning to include custom scrolling into this component.

 ## Meta